Laura10101/kitten-calculator/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the [GitHub repository](https://github.com/Laura10101/volanto-launchpad), navigate to the Settings tab
+  - In the [GitHub repository](https://github.com/Laura10101/volanto-launchpad), navigate to the Settings tab;
-  - From the source section drop-down menu, select the **Main** Branch, then click "Save".
+  - From the source section drop-down menu, select the **Main** Branch, then click "Save";
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://laura10101.github.io/volanto-launchpad)